turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 **Submit: Link to your gist containing your 4 summaries.**

-## 3. JavaScript Server-Side
+## 3. Server-Side JavaScript

 - Intro to Express Prep Work -

 While JavaScript was originally intended to be a client-side scripting language, it has since made its way server-side thanks to Node.js.
 We're now able to use the same language for browser-based interactions as well as server-side scripts.

 Let's get introduced to JavaScript without a browser.
-Work through [this lesson](../lessons/javascript_without_a_browser).
+Work through [this lesson](../lessons/server_side_javascript).
 It will introduce you to Node.js and basic testing.

 **Submit: Link to your repo.**

-## 4. Apply for Yummly API key

-For our paired project, we will be using the Yummly API.
-Please apply for your API key now, so if there are any issues getting one we can address them sooner rather than later.
-Sign up for the Academic plan [here](https://developer.yummly.com/#plans).

-**No Submission**

-## 5. Gear Up Lightening Talk
+## 4. Gear Up Lightening Talk

 Submit your talk topic with a brief description [here](https://turingtalks.herokuapp.com/projects/new) by **9:00 am Monday of week 1**.
 Example Submission: